Sunday, February 28, 2010

 There was lots of news this week under the heading of "What can I look forward to when I don't have gene therapy?"

-This week Biogen Idec (a company right here in Massachusetts; yes, they are freezing just like the rest of us this week) announced that they've dosed their first patient with long-acting recombinant factor IX.There are about 6 companies studying long-acting factor IX.
+This week Biogen Idec (a company right here in Massachusetts; yes, they are freezing just like the rest of us this week) announced that they've dosed their first patient with extended half-life recombinant factor IX.There are about 6 companies studying long-acting factor IX.
 One of these is also GTC Biotherapeutics, also located in Massachusetts, which has a FIX product in preclinical studies.
 And this is really different: GTC is using transgenic animals, like rabbits and goats.
 These animals are specially bred to excrete human FVIII or IX through their milk glands.
 Fascinating!

 One thing to note: you can actually voluteer to participate in one of these studies.
 Go to clinicaltrial.gov.
 You could help make history!